unstoppabledomains/dot-crypto/ARCHITECTURE.md

 The essential part of the registry is to allow one to own a domain and associate records to it.
 Domain ownership is held in a form of ERC721 token.

-A domain name is converted to a ERC721 token using a [Namehashing](#namehashing) algorithm.
+A domain name is converted to an ERC721 token using a [Namehashing](#namehashing) algorithm.
 The records have a key-value form.
 **Multiple records with the same key are unsupported** at the low level and have to be simulated in higher level.
 See [Records Reference](#records-reference).
 An attempt to add a record that already exist on resolver will result in record value being overwritten.